section-engineering-education/engineering-education/content/articles/web-automation-with-selenium-using-python/index.md

 The above code snippet is used to open a browser and request a web `url`.

-The first line of code imports the webdriver from Selenium.
-The second line opens the chrome webdriver `driver`.
+The first line of code imports the web driver from Selenium.
+The second line opens the chrome web driver `driver`.

-> NOTE: There are different webdrivers for different browsers.
+> NOTE: There are different web drivers for different browsers.
 If you prefer to use a different browser, browse for the driver's name on the internet.

-For instance, we would use `firefoxDriver` for Firefox browser.
+For instance, we would use `firefoxDriver` for the Firefox browser.

-On the third line, we use `driver` to send a request to the browser requesting for the `url`.
+On the third line, we use `driver` to send a request to the browser requesting the `url`.

 You can run the code using the command below: